CarverCounty/Scripts_Public/Project_Request_Form/README.md

 ## Dashboard

-The [Dashboard.html](Dashboard.html) file contains custom HTML, CSS, and JavaScript to query the SharePoint List and return results based on the Divsion and Department selected.
+The [Dashboard.html](Dashboard.html) file contains custom HTML, CSS, and JavaScript to query the SharePoint List and return results based on the Division and Department selected.

 ![](https://www.co.carver.mn.us/Home/ShowImage?id=10756)